vannak1/JavaScript.com/README.md

 npm install
 ```

-If you set the `BOWER` ENV the setup script will download the bower components and compile cs_console (requires ruby!)

 This app authenticates with GitHub, so you'll need to create a GitHub Application and set ENVs for `GH_CLIENT_ID` and `GH_CLIENT_SECRET`.

 ## Running